 The Thicket, St Ives:

-You can enjoy a circular walk of just under 6 miles by starting and finishing in the pretty market town of St. Ives where there is plenty of parking.
+Featured in the Guardian, this beautiful circular walk of just under 6 miles can be enjoyed by starting and finishing in the pretty market town of St. Ives where there is plenty of parking.
 Walk down the woodland path to Houghton, past Houghton Mill and across the meadows to Hemingford.
 From Hemingford you can choose to break your walk with a visit to village pub The Cock or walk back towards St Ives to visit to one of the great places to eat.
-We recommend Little Acre Kitchen for a great brunch or perhaps Eric’s for some top-notch fish and chips?
+We recommend The River Terrace for a great brunch or perhaps Eric’s for some top-notch fish and chips?